jkingharman/home/md/notes/easier_done_than_said.md

 title: Easier Done than Said
-date: 08-02-2017
+date: 08-02-2017 11:51:20 UTC
 tags: skating, psych, work
+count: 609
+time: ~ 3

 Yo!
 Fellah.
 Straight up: *how did you do that trick*?"
 I got asked this question last night out skating.
 Older skaters get it all the time.
 The kid who asked was a beginner (a "[grom](https://www.urbandictionary.com/define.php?term=grom)", as they're called in the wild) and my reply the usual: "sorry, but I don't know.
 Tricks are easier done than said."
 {: .dropcap}
 This is not just me being a nark.
 The brute fact is I really can't articulate how tricks are done.
 And that's because my knowledge of how to skate is what [Michael Polanyi](https://en.wikipedia.org/wiki/Michael_Polanyi) called "[tacit knowledge](https://en.wikipedia.org/wiki/Tacit_knowledge)".

 Many tasks in life -- from tying shoes to [spotting tumours](https://www.ncbi.nlm.nih.gov/pubmed/18777417) -- draw on tacit knowledge.
 Its opposite is [explicit knowledge](https://en.wikipedia.org/wiki/Descriptive_knowledge): the definite facts produced [by](https://en.wikipedia.org/wiki/Logic) [rational](https://en.wikipedia.org/wiki/Mathematics) [enquiry](https://en.wikipedia.org/wiki/Scientific_method).
 In principle, these fields's conceptual tools could describe skating.
 You could, say, capture the perfect kickflip with a formula.
-But I am not solving anything in my head when doing [one](https://www.instagram.com/p/BMJ3UWYBmPm/?taken-by=krisjal)*.
+But I am not solving anything in my head when doing [one](https://www.instagram.com/p/BMJ3UWYBmPm/?taken-by=krisjal)[^1].
 And a formula is not the kind of knowledge groms's want.

 What groms want is tacit knowledge.
 They want the *feel* of a kickflip.
 But this means their questions are futile, because tacit knowledge is inarticulable.
 You learn to skate much as you learn to bike -- through watching, experimenting and repetition.
 Learning a trick by talking makes no more sense than learning math by dancing.
 As older skaters know.
 We all get Polanyi's point that "We know more than we can tell."